IrinaKW/DataPipeline/README.md

 The reqduired files, with list of constants and methods:
 - import input_categories: convert input information into related xpaths
 - import config: xpath constants

+The scraper runs the test_module (test_module.py)
+Module checks:
+- if buildin link and xpaths are active and valid
+- if inputs provide required variable assignments

 ## Usage